simakro/NoTrAmp/README.md

 Amplicon-tiling schemes are employed to target and amplify specific sequences and enable coverage of longer regions of DNA with small, contiguous segments using overlapping amplicons.
 This approach is particularly useful for detection of mutations, characterization of genetic variation and allows generation of high quality assemblies from low input, fragmented DNA.
-It is frequently utilized for the sequencing of viral genomes and has seen extensive use during the SARS-CoV2 pandemic or during Ebola outbreaks [Citations, links to ARTIC], but is also very useful for exploration of specific genomic loci at high resolution in bacteria or eukaryotes.
+It is frequently utilized for the sequencing of viral genomes and has seen extensive use during the SARS-CoV2 pandemic or during Ebola outbreaks [link to ARTIC](https://artic.network/quick-guide-to-tiling-amplicon-sequencing-bioinformatics.html), but is also very useful for exploration of specific genomic loci at high resolution in bacteria or eukaryotes.

 Amplicon-tiling protocols include amplification of the target sequences in separate multiplex PCRs build on (typically) two complementary primer pools.
 The performance of individual amplicons in these multiplex PCRs can be vastly different, resulting in large variations of read counts for different regions of the target sequence.